ThomasKiljanczykDev/DotNet-Image-to-ZPL/README.md

 ## Features

-- Converts PNG, JPG, and other bitmap formats to ZPL.
+- Converts PNG, JPG, and other fromats supported by System.Drawing.Bitmap to ZPL.
 - Supports Z64 encoding for compressed ZPL output.
 - Easy-to-use console interface.